dekeyrej/microservicematrix/services.md

 - **Post-game** – sleeps until 11:30 AM the next day

 ### 🧭 Related Repositories
--  – Page abstraction for structured microservices and displays
--  – Python abstraction for SQLite, and Postgres (and future MongoDB?)
 -  – Flexible configuration reader for secrets and environment management
 -  – This repo: multi-source data broadcaster for smart displays
+-  – State-storer records broadcast updates
+-  – API Server which feeds the Display renderer and Frontend  Webdisplay
 -  – Display renderer for RGB matrices and static BMP output
 -  – Frontend WebDisplay for rendering data in real time
 -  – Infrastructure automation for provisioning, deploying, and maintaining the stack